-Before we start I am a firm believer to use what you’ve got.
-Sure you can go out and buy a bunch of expensive stuff, but if simple things like foundation and an eye-liner can get the job done and done well, then why waste your money?
+Before we start I am a firm believer in using what you’ve got.
+Sure you can go out and buy a bunch of expensive stuff, but if simple things like foundation and an eye-liner can get the job done, and done well, then why waste your money?

 What you’ll need:

 - A canvas (the actor, or in my case, my friend Connor, who I like to call Sarah-Connor cuz she’s BA)

 - A makeup eye-liner (Pick any colour you like, for this, I picked classic black)

 - Powder foundation (make sure this matches your canvas’ skin tone)